pietvanzoen/piet.me/notes/2021-05-05-my-email-workflow-in-fastmail/index.md

 ### Contact avatars in email list

 Several email apps, including Hey, will show a contact's avatar next to messages in email lists.
-As someone who works better with visual prompts (rather than pure text) this worked well to help me distingish between differnt types of emails, particulaly in the Paper Trail.
+As someone who works better with visual prompts (rather than pure text) this worked well to help me distinguish between different types of emails, particularly in the Paper Trail.

 ## Conclusion